 Davis recommends leaving yourself a voicemail or recording your answer and then waiting an hour or more before you listen to it to give yourself some distance and perspective.
 When you finally play it back, see if the answer sounds solid and credible to you.

 If you can, go beyond practicing solo.
 “It always helps to practice with other people to hear yourself say it and hear feedback from how other people are interpreting what you’re saying,” Dea says.
 Asking a trusted colleague, friend, or family member to listen and react to your answer will help you hone it.
-If your practice buddy is game, you can even ask them what they would say if they were being asked, and try to put yourself in the interviewer’s shoes to think about what you’d look for on the other side.

-Practice will surely make your answer stronger and help you become more confident giving it.
+Practice will make your answer stronger and help you become more confident giving it.
 Dea warns, however, against memorizing and reciting your spiel word-for-word.
 “There’s a fine balance between practicing and memorizing.
 It needs to come off as very authentic,” he says.

 Wascovich explains that recruiters might be more understanding of new grads in their first couple of years in the workforce who sound like they’ve memorized their answer, but that it’s likely to be a red flag for anyone with a little bit more experience.
 “You don’t want to sound overly rehearsed,” she says.
-“You should be able to have a conversation,” she adds.
-“Imagine yourself telling a story to a good friend.”

 If you were fired or laid off from your last job, this probably isn’t the best moment to mention it.
 “There’s a time and place for everything—you don’t have to cram it all into this answer,” Campos says.
 “If you view this as your first impression professionally, give them a window into that but don’t give them everything.
 The conversation’s not ready for that.”